tcrurav/line-clamp/README.md

 # CSS Ellipsis for more than one line is called line-clamp

-For more than one line textoverflow: ellipsis doesn't work.
-You must use line-clamp.
+For more than one line ``text-overflow: ellipsis`` doesn't work.
+You must use ``line-clamp``.
 This is an examnple using this CSS feature.

 ![screenshots](https://github.com/tcrurav/line-clamp/blob/master/screenshots/screenshot-01.png)

 ## Getting Started